DPA

 Data subject rights

-Taking into account the nature of the processing, the Processor shall assist the Controller — by appropriate technical and organisational measures — in fulfilling the Controller's obligation to respond to requests from data subjects exercising their rights under Chapter III of the GDPR (access, rectification, erasure, restriction, portability, objection).
+Taking into account the nature of the processing, the Processor shall assist the Controller — by appropriate technical and organizational measures — in fulfilling the Controller's obligation to respond to requests from data subjects exercising their rights under Chapter III of the GDPR (access, rectification, erasure, restriction, portability, objection).

 Where the Processor receives a data subject request directly relating to the Controller's data, it shall promptly forward it to the Controller and shall not respond to the data subject directly unless instructed to do so.